remarkjs/remark-lint/doc/create-a-custom-rule.md

 npm init -y
 ```

-Now we can start installing our dependencies.
+Now we can start installing our dependencies:

 ```sh
  npm install remark-lint remark-cli